5 great London Tourist Attractions

 The Houses of Parliament are located on the banks of the River Thames in London.
 This iconic building is a top attraction for any visitor to London.
 Take a tour of this historic building and learn about the history and workings of the British government.

-The History of the Houses of Parliament
+History of the Houses of Parliament

 The original Palace of Westminster was built in the 11th century.
 It was destroyed by fire in 1834 and rebuilt between 1834 and 1868.
 The current buildings house the meeting place of the House of Commons and the House of Lords, two of the three parts of the UK legislature (the other being the Monarch).

-What Happens in Parliament?
+What happens in Parliament?

 Both Houses debate and pass laws.
 The House of Commons is responsible for proposing new laws, while the House of Lords scrutinises legislation before it becomes law.
 In addition, both Houses question government ministers about their policies and activities.

-How Does Parliament Work?
+How does Parliament work?

 Parliament works on behalf of all UK citizens to hold the government to account and make laws that govern us all.
 Anyone can watch MPs, peers and committees at work in both Chambers and select committee meetings.
 Most debates take place in public, although some may be held in private if they involve sensitive topics such as national security.